Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 According to the account in the suit, Butowsky cautions Wheeler before they set out to meet the Riches: "[M]ake sure to play down Fox News.
 Don't mention you know Malia."

 And Butowsky lays out a different mission than aiding the Rich family.
 Butowsky says he became convinced that the FBI had a report concluding that Seth Rich's laptop showed he had had contacts with WikiLeaks after speaking to the legendary reporter Seymour Hersh, who was also investigating Rich's death.
-According to the transcripts in the lawsuit, Butowsky said Hersh had an FBI source who confirmed the report.
+According to the transcripts in the lawsuit, Butowsky says Hersh had an FBI source who confirmed the report.

-In an interview this week, Hersh sounded unconvinced.
+In an interview this week, Hersh sounds unconvinced.

-"I hear gossip," Hersh told NPR on Monday. "[Butowsky] took two and two and made forty-five out of it."
+"I hear gossip," Hersh tells NPR on Monday. "[Butowsky] took two and two and made 45 out of it."

-Seth Rich's parents initially welcome Wheeler's help and Butowsky's largesse.
-On March 14, Butowsky paid Wheeler $5,000, through a limited partnership company called Googie LP.
+Rich's parents initially welcome Wheeler's help and Butowsky's largesse.
+On March 14, Butowsky pays Wheeler $5,000, through a limited partnership company called Googie LP.
 (NPR found that Butowsky is listed in Texas public records as its general partner.)

 Wheeler does not make great headway.
-The FBI informs Butowsky, Wheeler and Zimmerman that the agency is not assisting Washington, D.C., local police on the investigation — undercutting claims about an FBI report.
+The FBI informs Butowsky, Wheeler and Zimmerman that the agency is not assisting the Washington, D.C., police on the investigation — undercutting claims about an FBI report.

 A Metro D.C. police detective tells Wheeler that Rich's death was likely a robbery gone awry and that the FBI is not involved.